-Multi-generation Farm Transition Planning: The University of Minnesota Extension and the Minnesota State system have partnered to offer hands-on farm transition education focused on multi-generation farm businesses.
+Multi-generation Farm Transition Planning: University of Minnesota Extension and the Minnesota State system have partnered to offer hands-on farm transition education focused on multi-generation farm businesses.
 An emphasis of the sessions is how to transfer both the "financial business" and how to transfer the "management and responsibility" of the farm business.
-The retiring generation and incoming generation should attend the sessions together, including spouses, partners and other relevant parties.
-The instructors will be Jim Molenaar (Farm Business Management Instructor at St. Cloud Technical and Community College) and Extension educators Megan Roberts and Amber Roberts.
-Advance registration is required at https://extension.umn.edu/event/multi-generation-farm-transition-planning.
+The retiring generation and incoming generation attend the sessions together, including spouses, partners, and other relevant parties.
+For more information, see extension.umn.edu/courses-and-events/farm-transition-and-estate-planning.